cp3402-students/cp3402-2022-1-site-group-3/deployment.md

 - We pushed our commits to github via github desktop, we kept our repository up-to date by making changes to our files that we uploaded.

 **Web Hosting:**
-- The Production Site Used : epizy
+- The Production Site Used : https://baizonnlearningcenter.epizy.com/wordpress/
 -

 **Project Management:**